Twisty-Turny Movies Like ‘Shutter Island’

 Okay, this film’s twist ending might not necessarily be crystal clear, but you can be sure it’s there!
 Shutter Island‘s own Leonardo DiCaprio stars in Christopher Nolan‘s 2010 mind-bending Inception, which follows a group of thieves attempting to extract valuable information for corporate espionage.
 They do so by breaking into people’s minds via their dreams to implant ideas or steal secrets.
-However, as the film progresses, Leo and friends realize that they have to dive even deeper to attain their goal, going into dreams within dreams.
-The stacked cast includes Joseph Gordon-Levitt, Elliot Page, and Tom Hardy.
-I won’t spoil nothin’, but at the end of the film the audience will be left uncertain as to where reality starts and the dream ends.
+However, as the film progresses, Leo and his friends realize that they have to dive even deeper to attain their goal, going into dreams within dreams.

-Perhaps the greatest psychological thriller in all of East Asian cinema, Park Chan-wook’s 2003 film Oldboy tells the story of business man Oh Dae-su (Choi Min-sik), who is barely holding his life together.
+Perhaps the greatest psychological thriller in all of East Asian cinema, Park Chan-wook’s 2003 film Oldboy tells the story of businessman Oh Dae-su (Choi Min-sik) who is barely holding his life together.
 He is divorced from his wife, and all he has left in the world is his daughter.
 One night, he is kidnapped and imprisoned in a small room, where he is kept for over a decade.
 After giving up all hope of rescue, he is suddenly released back into the world as if the whole thing never happened.
-Now he’s gonna get his revenge on the people who kidnapped him, and find out the shocking reason why he was captured in the first place!
-If you like Park’s work, I highly recommend 2016’s The Handmaiden.
-The same can’t be said for the watered-down 2013 American remake of Oldboy starring Josh Brolin.

 Christopher Nolan makes another appearance on this list with his 2006 film The Prestige.
 The film follows two rival magicians, Robert Angier (Hugh Jackman) and Alfred Borden (Christian Bale), who are competing to become the greatest magician of the 19th century.
 How will one of them do it?
 By pulling off a magic trick that the other is unable to top.
 The film itself is structured like a magic show, with the acts of the film named after the different stages of a trick.
 When the third act draws to a close, the audience will be shocked at the complexity of the winning trick, and awed by how the magician pulled it off.